Overview of EPR Certification for Waste Tyres

 The following conditions must be met as part of the CPCB EPR registration process for wasted tyres:

-Agile Regulatory Checklist Authorization of the State Pollution Control Board (SPCB) authorization shall be necessary for the collecting, storage, and transportation of waste tyres, and it must be gained by the tyre manufacturer, importer, and brand owner's designated agents.
+- Authorization of the State Pollution Control Board authorization shall be necessary for the collecting, storage, and transportation of waste tyres, and it must be gained by the tyre manufacturer, importer, and brand owner's designated agents.

-Agile Regulatory Checklist Manufacturers, Importers, and Brand Owners shall make sure that their authorized representatives possess the required authorization from the State Pollution Control Board (SPCB) for recycling and dismantling waste tyres.
+- Manufacturers, Importers, and Brand Owners shall make sure that their authorized representatives possess the required authorization from the State Pollution Control Board for recycling and dismantling waste tyres.

 Registration Process for Waste Tyres

-The applicant must create login credentials on the EPR portal for battery wastes (http://www.eprtyrescpcb.in/) by filling in basic details such as the name of the applicant entity, contact details, business data, official email address, and password.
+- Sign up for the EPR CPCB portal: The applicant must create login credentials on the EPR portal for battery waste www.eprtyrescpcb.in by filling in basic details such as the name of the applicant entity, contact details, business data, official email address, and password.

-The CPCB must examine and process the application after receiving it for EPR Registration for Battery Waste.
+- Application processing and verification: The CPCB must examine and process the application after receiving it for EPR registration for waste tyre.
 If the application is found to be incomplete during processing due to insufficient documentation or a lack of details, applicants will be informed via the portal.
 The application will be denied and the application fee forfeited, nevertheless, if any false or irrelevant data or documents are submitted with it.

 Transfer of EPR Certificates of Waste Tyres